Lingam: Construction

+Meaning

+Representation of Shiva

+The lingam is conceptualized both as an emblem of generative and destructive power, particularly in the esoteric Kaula and Tantra practices, as well as the Shaivism and Shaktism traditions of Hinduism.

-According to Sivaya Subramuniyaswami, the lingam signifies three perfections of Shiva.
-The upper oval part of the Shivalingam represents Parashiva and lower part of the Shivalingam, called the pitha, represents Parashakti.
-In Parashiva perfection, Shiva is the absolute reality, the timeless, formless and spaceless.
-In Parashakti perfection, Shiva is all-pervasive, pure consciousness, power and primal substance of all that exists and it has form unlike Parashiva which is formless.
+The lingam and yoni together symbolize the merging of microcosmos and macrocosmos, the divine eternal process of creation and regeneration, and the union of the feminine and the masculine that recreates all of existence.
+The lingam is regarded as the "outward symbol" of the "formless Reality", the symbolization of merging of the 'primordial matter' (Prakṛti) with the 'pure consciousness' (Purusha) in transcendental context.
+Sivaya Subramuniyaswami elaborates that the lingam signifies three perfections of Shiva.
+The upper oval part of the lingam represents Parashiva and the lower part of the lingam, called the pitha, represents Parashakti.
+In the representation of Parashiva, Shiva is regarded to be the absolute reality, the timeless, formless, and spaceless.
+In the representation of Parashakti, Shiva is regarded to be all-pervasive, pure consciousness, the power and primal substance of all that exists.
+Parashakti is regarded to possess form, unlike Parashiva, which is formless.

-According to Rohit Dasgupta, the lingam symbolizes Shiva in Hinduism, and it is also a phallic symbol.
-Since the 19th century, states Dasgupta, the popular literature has represented the lingam as the male sex organ.
-This view contrasts with the traditional abstract values they represent in Shaivism wherein the lingam-yoni connote the masculine and feminine principles in the entirety of creation and all existence.

-According to Sivananda Saraswati, Siva Lingam speaks unmistakable language of silence: "I am one without a second, I am formless".
-Siva Lingam is only the outward symbol of formless being, Lord Siva, who is eternal, ever-pure, immortal essence of this vast universe, who is your innermost Self or Atman, and who is identical with the Supreme Brahman, states Sivananda Saraswati.
+According to Sivananda Saraswati, the lingam speaks unmistakable language of silence: "I am one without a second, I am formless".
+It is only the outward symbol of formless being, Shiva, who is eternal, ever-pure, immortal essence of this vast universe, who is your innermost Self or Atman, and who is identical with the Supreme Brahman, states Sivananda Saraswati.

+To some Shaivites the lingam symbolizes the axis of the universe.